Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Are you happy with his power level right now, EECOM?

-I'd like to firmly secure the high-gain before he starts getting into PTC.
+I'd like to - for him to secure the high-gain before he starts getting into PTC.

 That's affirmative, FLIGHT.